vdurmont/vdurmont.github.com/_posts/2014-02-22-json-mockito-matchers.md

 		at com.github.vdurmont.AppTest.test_json_equals(AppTest.java:25)
 	 */

-This is due to the fact that `JSONObject` doesn't overrides the method `equals` so when Mockito uses the default equals matcher, it fails.
+This is due to the fact that `JSONObject` doesn't override the method `equals` so when Mockito uses the default equals matcher, it fails.

 In order to have a simple verification, I wrote 2 custom matchers: one for [JSONObject](http://www.json.org/javadoc/org/json/JSONObject.html) and one for [JSONArray](http://www.json.org/javadoc/org/json/JSONArray.html).